lotkao/kubernetes/cheat-sheet.md

   finalizers:
     - ingress.k8s.aws/resources
 ```
 After deleting these lines, and saving your changes, the ingress should get deleted.
+You may have to delete an orphaned Target Group via the AWS console.